justus-zorn/Hazard/DOCS.md

 directory.
 All configuration options except for Config.port and Config.max_players can be reloaded in integrated mode.

-### Config.channels
-The number of audio channels to allocate.
-Only one sound can be played per audio channel at a time.
-Valid channel IDs are 0 to channels - 1.
-Default is 32.
 ### Config.font_size
 The size (in points) to use for text rendering.
 Default is 24.
 ### Config.height